 Typically, your bankruptcy lawyer will argue you should be able to discharge student loans because you can't maintain a minimal standard of living for you and your dependents if you’re forced to repay your student loan debt.

 The Bankruptcy Code doesn’t define undue hardship.
-As a result, many bankruptcy courts use the Brunner Test to determine undue hardship.
+As a result, many bankruptcy courts use the Brunner Test from Brunner v.
+New York State Higher Education to determine undue hardship.

 The Brunner test looks at three things:

 - Your future financial situation under the repayment period.

 - Your good faith efforts to repay your student loan debt.

 You can file the adversary proceeding before or after your bankruptcy case ends.
 Many courts, however, prefer you file the adversary closer to the end of the case.
 Waiting until then provides clarity about your financial situation, which should make the court’s case easier to determine whether your student loans should be discharged in bankruptcy.

 How does chapter 13 affect student loans?

 Most chapter 13 plans don’t provide for payment of student loan debt.
 This is because your plan payments will prioritize paying creditors according to what type of debt they hold.

 Here’s what I mean.

 Your plan will provide for monthly payments to three types of creditors: